donelli/auto-php-getters-setters/README.md

 # Autogenerate PHP Getters/Setters

-Autogenerate getters and/or setters for php classes.
+Simple autogenerate getters and/or setters for php classes.

 ## Commands